 Meal prep does not have to be difficult and it certainly does not need to take all day.
-I meal prep for a couple hours (or less) on Sundays every week because I have a crazy busy work schedule, like most of you.
-So having meals that taste good and that are easy to prepare is imperative to staying on track with my health goals!
-Having meals already prepped & ready to go also prevents me from grabbing something convenient, which – let’s be honest – are usually not the healthiest things!
-A couple hours out of my Sunday is well worth the time & energy I spend in order to make my work week that much easier 🙂 I prepare 4-5 meals for every day for about 5 days worth that I make sure fit my macros.
-If you are new to tracking macros, click here.
-If you are new to meal prep, here are my 5 tips to getting started!
+I meal prep for an hour (at the most) on Sundays every week because I have a crazy busy work schedule, like most of you.
+Even though I have the luxury of working from home, I still find myself so busy I forget to eat sometimes – so the less thinking I have to do about “What on earth am I going to eat now?!” the better!
+So having meals that taste good and that are easy to prepare is imperative to staying on track with hitting my macro goals!
+Having meals already prepped & ready to go also prevents me from grabbing something convenient, which – let’s be honest – are usually not the best options!
+A couple hours out of my Sunday is well worth the time & energy I spend in order to make my work week that much easier 🙂 If you are new to meal prep, here are my 5 tips to getting started!

 - If you have no interest in tracking your macros (which I hope you do!!) then skip this tip & start at #2.
-If you need some guidance and coaching with tracking macros, I suggest checking into my 12 week coaching program here!
+If you need some guidance and coaching with tracking macros, I suggest getting my $27 customized macro program.

 - Think of the basic macronutrients: protein, carbs & fats and try to assemble meals that include foods from each macronutrient group.
 By no means does meal prep have to mean that you are following a bunch of 15 step recipes to cook for the week.
-So, keep it simple – seriously!
-Simple does not have to mean boring or flavorless either.
+So, keep it simple.
+Remember, simple does not have to mean boring or flavorless either.
 Here are some quick & easy protein, carb & fat sources to choose from.

-- Carbs: brown/white rice (many store sell individual servings of pre-cooked rice that you simply microwave for 60 seconds), tortillas, bagels, oats, sweet potato & baked potato (cook these in the microwave instead of baking to make this prep easy), veggies in a steam bag, rice cakes
+- Carbs: brown/white rice (many store sell individual servings of pre-cooked rice that you simply microwave for 60 seconds), tortillas, bagels, oats, sweet potato & baked potato (cook these in the microwave instead of baking to make this prep easy), veggies in a steam bag, rice cakes, to name a few.

 - Here’s a quick guide to give you some ideas also!